newswangerd/ansible_concurrent_ci_runner/results/report_card.md

 ############ FAILURE ############
-Has any previous test failed?/Users/dnewswan/code/ansible/test/integration/nxos.yaml:156
+[Has any previous test failed?]
+/Users/dnewswan/code/concurrent_ci/ansible/test/integration/nxos.yaml:156

 [msg]=> One or more tests failed, check log for details [failed]=> True